debops/debops/docs/ansible/roles/debops.nginx/defaults-detailed.rst

 ``pki_realm``
   Optional, string.
 Overwrites the default PKI realm used by nginx for this server configuration.
-See the debops.pki_ role for more information, as well as the :file:`/etc/pki/realms` directory on remote hosts for a list of available realms.
+See the :ref:`debops.pki` role for more information, as well as the :file:`/etc/pki/realms` directory on remote hosts for a list of available realms.